Reetika2608/Virtual-Key-for-your-Repositories/README.md

 is a dotted menu with the option to upgrade:
 ![Agent](docs/images/agent.png?raw=true)

 Click the upgarde option and on the next screen check the _Always pull image before creating_ option.
+Ensure that ```Interactive and TTY``` is selected on the Commands tab.
 Click upgrade and wait for crate to work:
 ![Upgrade](docs/images/upgrade.png?raw=true)